louis-prudhomme/haurakleu-project/report/report.md

 Easy report search by :

 - Keyword

+The function `fun_reports_by_keyword` allows to obtain a cursor on all the reports tagged with the provided keyword.

+In addition, this function is marked as `PRAGMA`, it allows it to be autonomous and thus we can test it in a select.
+This function works as follows :
+1. It gets the id of the provided keyword
+2. It opens the cursor and point it on all reports related to the specified keyword
+3. It reports where found, it update the keyword audit table.
+4. It returns the cursor

+Furthermore, if there isn't any keyword with this label, the function raises a -20004 APPLICATION ERROR.

 - Category (internship or apprentices) thanks to a select query :
 ```sql
 select id from report where id_student in (select distinct id from student where is_apprentice = 1);